elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - Resolving the problem of Razor syntax page attributes ending with the less-than (<) character.

 ### Version 2.1.2
- - Complete rewrite codes related of page attribute recognition in Razor syntax.
+ - Complete rewrite codes related of page attribute recognition in Razor syntax
- - Adding the view file path comment above their methods in the view class.
+ - Adding the view file path comment above their methods in the view class

+### Version 2.2
+ - Added CallerViewPath and CallerViewDirectoryPath to view, model and controller